Dana Hee: Film

 Hee has performed stunts for dozens of films and TV series since 1993, including Batman Forever, Charlie's Angels, Gangs of New York, Independence Day, Lethal Weapon 4, Mortal Kombat, Spider-Man 2, Terminator 3: Rise of the Machines and The Avengers, and was a double for Cameron Diaz, Daryl Hannah, Geena Davis, Gwyneth Paltrow, Jennifer Garner, Nicole Kidman, Rene Russo, Sandra Bullock and Uma Thurman, among others.

-Her acting roles included Mileena in Mortal Kombat: Annihilation, Siann in Mortal Kombat: Konquest, and the mutated Sil in Species.
+Her acting roles included Mileena in Mortal Kombat Annihilation, Siann in Mortal Kombat: Conquest, and the mutated Sil in Species.

 Other activities

-Hee has been a television color commentator (local, national, and intional taekwondo events), a master of ceremonies (USOC Olympic Academy, U.S. Olympic Festival), San Francisco-Seoul Sister City Fund raiser, television anchor for New Mexico celebrity golf tournament "Legends & Heroes".
+Hee has been a television color commentator (local, national, and international taekwondo events), a master of ceremonies (United States Olympic Committee Olympic Academy, U.S. Olympic Festival), San Francisco-Seoul Sister City Fund raiser, television anchor for New Mexico celebrity golf tournament "Legends & Heroes".

-She has transitioned from full-time stuntwoman to motivational speaking in the early 2000s.
-Since then, she has spoken for numerous groups and organizations, and contributed time and assistance to other philanthropic causes.
+She transitioned from full-time stuntwoman to motivational speaking in the early 2000s.
+Since then, she has spoken for numerous groups and organizations, and contributed time and assistance to philanthropic causes.

-Dana's autobiography, One Step with Courage: The Story of My Life From Olympic Gold Medalist to Hollywood Stuntwoman, was released in May 2020.
-Tae Kwon Do Life Magazine featured her story and book release in March, 2021, as part of its International Women's Day Celebration.
+Hee's autobiography, One Step with Courage: The Story of My Life From Olympic Gold Medalist to Hollywood Stuntwoman, was released in May 2020.
+Tae Kwon Do Life Magazine featured her story and book release in March 2021, as part of its International Women's Day Celebration.